w3c/wg-effectiveness/process.md

 * __Voting__: See [Voting](#voting).

 # Leadership and Leadership Groups
-The W3C Leadership and Leadership Groups are responsible for the process, technical direction, group development and major decisions taken within the W3C.
+The W3C leadership and leadership groups are responsible for the process, technical direction, group development and major decisions taken within the W3C.

 ## The Director
 The Director is the lead technical architect at W3C.
 They have a number of responsibilties which are detailed in the [W3C Process Document](https://w3c.github.io/w3process/).
 Some of these responsibilities are: